DigitalGlobe/mltools/examples/polygon_classify_cnn/README.md

 ### Misclassified Polygons

-After two training phases precision and recall reached approximately 86% and 87%, respectively.
 Upon manual inspection of the results a few of the causes of misclassification became apparent.
 Firstly, swimming pools that are partially covered by trees or a tarp, empty, small, or with green water were often falsely classified as 'no pool'.
 However, the ground truth also appeared to have some incorrectly classified polygons, which the model was actually classifying correctly, despite being marked as a false negative.

 Similarly, a large portion of the geometries that were marked as false positives were actually incorrectly labeled polygons that do have pools.
 Genuine false positives were usually due to a bright blue object in the back yard with a similar color to many pools.
 See below for some examples of polygons falsely classified by PoolNet.